-In November 2017, CDC received information on more than 28.5 million invasive cancer cases diagnosed during 1995 through 2015.
-More than 1 million new invasive cancer cases are added each year.
+In the 2019 data submission, CDC received information on more than 32.3 million invasive cancer cases, and 2.3 million in situ cases diagnosed during 1995 through 2017.
+In addition, 153,763 benign and borderline brain and central nervous system tumors were reported during 2004 through 2017.
+More than 1.7 million new invasive cancer cases are added each year.